Gerg12/voting-system/README.md

 ### `npm test`

 Launches simple tests including one to check the vote button.

+## How to Use
+1. Select an office and click
+2. Click Vote butotn next to name
+3. Results will load in the tables below

-Should look like the image below.
+Once built it should look like the image below.

 ![image](https://github.com/Gerg12/voting-system/assets/25252407/563217ed-adfe-4822-88df-c83ac7fd2689)